outscal/Unity-Physics-2D/Chap02-Colliders.md

 ## Colliders

+- Great!!!! you are all set on understanding what Unity Physics is all about 😎
+- Ever wondered how the a car flips in GTA once you dash into another car?? 🤔🤔 That's where Colliders come in action.
 - As the name suggest colliders, in Unity helps a lot in detecting collision between game objects.

     <br>